Naanum Single Thaan

 Naanum Single Thaan is a 2021 Indian Tamil-language romantic comedy film directed by R. Gopi, starring Dinesh and Deepti Sati.
-It was produced by Jayakumar and Punnagai Poo Gheetha.
+It was produced by Jayakumar and Punnagai Poo Gheetha and co-produced by Sharmiela Mandre.
 It was released on 12 February 2021.

 Plot

 Udhay is a tattoo artist who has ‘Virgin Boy’ and the names of Trisha and Nayanthara tattooed on his body.
 After several failed attempts at wooing women, this gang of ‘Single 90s kids’ come across Swetha.
 What follows is two hours of Udhay, and his friends, stalking her and forcing her to ‘love’ him, and insufferable sermons about this toxic hero helping the heroine "understand his feelings."

 Production

 Director Gopi wrote the film's script with Vignesh Shivan and Nayanthara in mind for the lead role, but the pair turned down the offer.
 Dinesh was thus signed on to play a Nayanthara fan in the film.
 After a guest appearance in Solo (2017), Deepti Sati made her first lead appearance in Tamil cinema.
 Rajendran was cast as a 'love guru', while Manobala also starred in the film.
 The film was produced by Punnagai Poo Gheetha and Jayakumar.

 The film was predominantly shot in London during mid-2019, while remaining portions were completed in Chennai.